Your Counseling and Support Team

-Also, our end-of-life doulas are specially trained to sit bedside with your family in the hours preceding death.
+Our volunteers provide a variety of services, including companionship, respite for caregivers or errands.
+Our end-of-life doulas are specially trained to sit bedside with your family in the hours preceding death.
 They ensure you have the support you need and that no one dies alone.